 Many car insurance policies have a 'standard' courtesy car provision, but there are a few things you should look at before buying the policy as not all courtesy cover is the same.

-- Availability: some insurers have a 'subject to availability' clause in their standard policy.
+- Availability Some insurers have a 'subject to availability' clause in their standard policy.
 This means you're not guaranteed a courtesy car, and if there are no cars available, you may find yourself carless while yours is being fixed.

-- The cause: if your car is written off or stolen, many standard policies won't give you a courtesy car as the clause only covers you for repairs.
+- The cause If your car is written off or stolen, many standard policies won't give you a courtesy car as the clause only covers you for repairs.
 If you buy direct with us, we will give you courtesy car if yours has been stolen or written off.

-- Repairs: some standard policies include the clause that to qualify for a courtesy car, yours needs to be repaired at a garage approved by your insurer.
+- Repairs Some standard policies include the clause that to qualify for a courtesy car, yours needs to be repaired at a garage approved by your insurer.

-- Duration: with standard policies, your courtesy car may have an 'expiration date'.
+- Duration With standard policies, your courtesy car may have an 'expiration date'.
 Your cover may set a cap on the loan duration, for example, three weeks - even if the repairs last longer.

-- Type: if you have a basic courtesy car policy, you're likely to get a 1 litre, 5-door compact car as standard, no matter what car you were driving before.
+- Type If you have a basic courtesy car policy, you're likely to get a 1 litre, 5-door compact car as standard, no matter what car you were driving before.
 You may also have to pay a fuel or security deposit.

-Credit hire cars
+Credit hire car